To the uninitiated, the insane demand for YEEZY shoes may seem inexplicable, and to some degree, it kind of is.

 After West’s public fallout with former collaborator Nike, the rapper-turned-designer inked a subsequent deal with German sportswear brand adidas in the beginning of 2013.

-The resulting co-branded Kanye West x adidas YEEZY footwear range made its eventual debut in early 2015, with the adidas Originals YEEZY Boost 750 making its grand entrance in a grey colorway.
-Since then, the collaboration has expanded to include many more footwear silhouettes like the 350, 350 V2 and the 950 boot, in addition to apparel collections for men and women, accessories, jewelry, and a Calabasas diffusion line.
+The resulting co-branded Kanye West x adidas YEEZY shoes made their eventual debut in early 2015, with the adidas Originals YEEZY Boost 750 making its grand entrance in a grey colorway.
+Since then, the collaboration has expanded to include many more colors (all hail the black YEEZYs) and footwear silhouettes (the 350, 500, 700 and the 950 boot), in addition to apparel collections for men and women, accessories, jewelry, and a Calabasas diffusion line.

 Where to Buy YEEZYs

-adidas typically makes official YEEZY announcements one week prior, or in some cases the same week of the release date.
-Most commonly, these announcements are made through the adidas Originals Twitter account.
+adidas typically makes official YEEZY announcements one week or several days prior, or in some cases the same week of the release date.
+Most commonly, these announcements are made through the adidas Originals Twitter account, then via retailers.

 Often, insider information is leaked on social media weeks or months ahead of time, giving YEEZY fans a heads up on forthcoming re-stocks and colorways.
 These sources are not 100% reliable, but certain groups like Yeezy Mafia in particular have developed a fairly reliable track record when it comes to predicting drops.

-If purchasing through adidas direct, registry on the brand’s Confirmed app is recommended.
+If purchasing through adidas direct, registry on the brand’s adidas app is recommended.
 Currently, app launch zones include the following select cities: Berlin, London, Milan, Atlanta, Houston, Las Vegas, Long Island, North New Jersey, Orange County, Philadelphia, San Francisco, New York City, Los Angeles and Chicago.
+The app is set to be discontinued however, as adidas revealed, “In the coming weeks Adidas Confirmed will transition away from being a standalone experience and will move under the Adidas App portfolio of services, where users will continue to have safe and fair access to the most anticipated Adidas releases.”

 YEEZY Supply also stocks YEEZY releases online, as well as other Kanye West products like zines and apparel.